groupe-edf/nexus-report-plugin/README.md

 # nexus-report-plugin

-Download a statistics report on your repositories.
+Download a statistics report of your repositories.

 ## Installation
 Copy the ".kar" file in the "deploy" directory on the Nexus server and restart the server.